 Below is a table with key performance parameters

 The performance of both models is significantly negative with trend-following only slightly better.
 Using these timing models during a prolonged sideways market could be equivalent to passive investing during a bear market, in terms of risk.

 Are momentum and trend-following artifacts of data-mining bias?

-It is highly possible that popular trend-following and momentum strategies presented in some books and articles as solutions to the market timing problem are artifacts of data-mining bias due to special conditions in price series that allowed high performance in the past.
-In case of a major regime change, for example a prolonged sideways market, these models will be crushed and investors and funds that use them will end up deep in the red.
+Popular trend-following and momentum strategies presented in some books and articles as solutions to the market timing problem may be artifacts of data-mining bias due to special conditions in price series that allowed high performance in the past.
+In case of a major regime change, for example, a prolonged sideways market, these models will be crushed and investors and funds that use them will end up deep in the red.
 The beneficiaries will be passive investors with more or less flat performance and some algos, including equity long/short.

 Charting and backtesting program: Amibroker

 Technical and quantitative analysis of major stock indexes and 34 popular ETFs are included in our Weekly Premium Report.
 Market signals for position traders are offered by our premium Market Signals service